BCWResearch/hashport-framework/packages/react-client/README.md

 Call this hook to access a number of dispatch functions that will help you set the bridge parameters state.

-> _Note:_ When setting the `amount` to be bridged, it's important to take the token's decimal into account.
+&#9888; Note: When setting the `amount` to be bridged, it's important to take the token's decimal into account.
 While EVM based tokens can have up to 18 decimal places, Hedera tokens can only have up to 8.
 The `setAmount` dispatch function will default to allowing a maximum of 6 decimals being input.
 If a token has been selected, it will allow up to 8.
 When the bridge params are submitted to the api, it is recommended to use the `useQueueHashportTransaction` because it converts the decimal amount to the [wei](https://ethereum.org/gl/developers/docs/intro-to-ether/#denominations) or [tinybar](https://docs.hedera.com/hedera/sdks-and-apis/sdks/hbars#hbar-units) amount that is understood by the api.

 #### [useTokenList](./src/hooks/useTokenList.ts)